 If it’s not satisfying, don’t be afraid to swap it to try a new tool.
 You must consistently refine your stack to make it the most agile and efficient martech stack.

-If you are still unsure where to start, take inspiration from companies with the best marketing stacks: (Source for images: Chiefmartech - excluding CIENCE)
+If you are still unsure where to start, take inspiration from companies with the best marketing stacks.
+CIENCE has worked with 2,500+ clients across 250+ industries — and the pattern is consistent: the best stacks are lean, connected, and strategy-driven, not tool-maximalist.
+(Source for images: Chiefmartech - excluding CIENCE)

-Sales reps, business development departments, customer data analytics, and account-based marketing (ABM) teams benefit greatly from integrating the GO Data platform into their lead generation strategies.
+Sales reps, business development departments, customer data analytics, and account-based marketing (ABM) teams benefit greatly from integrating the graph8 data platform into their lead generation strategies.
 This unique platform attends to each phase of the prospecting process with tools that adapt to every pipeline development.

 The essential stack allows marketers and sales to create filtered and qualified target account lists to help them make data-based decisions to boost personalized follow-ups, trigger content approaches, and test new audiences with great conversion possibilities.